-Peter Elander is entering his fourth season with the UND women's hockey team after being named associate head coach on March 2, 2010.
+Peter Elander is entering his fifth season with the UND women's hockey team after being named associate head coach on March 2, 2010.

 Elander's expertise has helped UND's power play by nearly doubling the conversion rate from 16.8 percent up to 23.0 percent in 2011-12.